 Driving around our city, it’s easy to get lulled into a false sense of comfort.
 After all, most of your trips on the road don’t involve a collision.

-It is unsettling, then, to suddenly realize that quite a few accidents happen right here in the place you call home — on the same streets you travel every day.
+It is unsettling, then, to suddenly realize that quite a few accidents happen right here in the place you call home, on the same streets you travel every day.

-How We Access the Car Accident Statistics for Columbus, OH (And How You Can Too)
+How We Access the Car Accident Statistics for Columbus, OH (And How You Can, Too)

 Columbus Traffic Accident Stats: Crashes, Fatalities, and Property Damage

-Below, we look at each and every accident that resulted in property damage, injury, or death in Columbus (Franklin County) during 2017:
+Below, we look at each and every accident that resulted in property damage, injury, or death in Columbus (Franklin County) during 2021:

-|Month in 2017||Number of Columbus Auto Accidents with a Fatality||Number of Columbus Auto Accidents with Injuries||Number of Columbus Auto Accidents with Property Damage||Totals for Columbus, OH|
+|Month in 2021||Number of Columbus Auto Accidents with a Fatality||Number of Columbus Auto Accident Injuries||Number of Columbus Auto Accidents with Property Damage||TOTALS|

 What Is the Most Dangerous Day of the Week for Driving in Columbus?